 Aims

-The aim of this pilot service is to test the implementation of a community pharmacy-based weight loss and lifestyle behavioural change intervention to improve health and wellbeing.
-The service in doing so, also aims to delay (or stop) the progression of weight-related co-morbidities and make cost savings to the DOH by reducing treatment and management costs associated with obesity-related comorbidities and their associated complications.
+The aim of this pilot is to test the implementation of a community pharmacy-based weight loss and lifestyle behavioural change intervention to improve health and wellbeing.
+The service also aims to delay (or stop) the progression of weight-related co-morbidities and make cost savings to the DOH by reducing treatment and management costs associated with obesity-related comorbidities and their associated complications.
 This pilot service aims to inform wider service development, and a potential roll out across the jurisdiction.

 Objectives

-The primary objective of the pilot service is to determine the percentage of patients who received treatment with tirzepatide (Mounjaro®) that have achieved 10% weight loss at twelve months.
+The primary objective/outcome is the percentage of patients who received treatment with tirzepatide (Mounjaro®) that achieve 10% weight loss at twelve months.

 The secondary objectives are to assess: